ethyca/fides/docs/fides/docs/language/resources/policy.md

 * `ANY`
 * `ALL`
 * `NONE`
+* `OTHER`

 The matches criteria describes how you would like this rule to be evaluated.
-These basic logic gates determine whether the array of privacy attributes will be fully included (`ALL`), not included at all (`NONE`), or only included if at least 1 item in the array matches (`ANY`).
+These basic logic gates determine whether the array of privacy attributes will be fully included (`ALL`), not included at all (`NONE`), only included if at least 1 item in the array matches (`ANY`), or excluded with any additional attributes included (`OTHER`).

 **organization_fides_key**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_string_&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;default: `default_organization`